|Instructions to Authors|| > For Authors and Reviewers > Instructions to Authors

-Proofs and Page Charge: Page proofs will be sent to the designated author.
-They must be checked carefully and returned within 7 days of receipt.
-Fee for page charge: In addition to publication processing fee of Korean Won 50,000, the page charge of Korean Won 45,000 per page should be paid by the corresponding author, if the manuscript is accepted for publication.
+Fee for Page Charge: Publication processing fee of Korean Won 50,000, the page charge of Korean Won 50,000 per page should be paid by the corresponding author, if the manuscript is accepted for publication.

 Complaints and Appeal: If there is any objection to the review results, corresponding authors(s) can appeal within 60 days after being notified.
 Editor-in Chief has the obligation to notify the results after one more review.

-Reprints: The corresponding author of each article will receive free of charge, 30 offprints of his or her article and one complimentary copy of the issue in which the article appears at free of charge.
+Reprints: The corresponding author of each article will receive free of charge for 10 offprints of his or her article and one complimentary copy of the issue in which the article appears at free of charge.
 Additional reprints may be ordered by using the special reprint order form.

 Post-publication discussion: The postpublication discussion is available through letter to editor.
+All authors are obliged to provide retractions or corrections of mistakes.
 If any readers have a concern on any articles published, they can submit letter to editor on the articles.
 If there founds any errors or mistakes in the article, it can be corrected through errata, corrigenda, or retraction.